 Common Name: Virginia Waterleaf

 Hydrophyllum virginianum is a perennial plant that can grow up to 0.60 metres tall.

-Eastern N. America - Quebec and New England to Virginia, west to Tennessee and Kansas.
+Eastern N. America - Manitoba to Quebec, south to Oklahoma, Tennessee and Pennsylvania

 Rich woods and damp clearings[

 Slugs are particularly fond of this plant and will soon destroy it if given a chance[

 ].
 A bland flavour[